 MODERN SLAVERY STATEMENT

-Thatchers Cider has reviewed the sources of farm labour, their working conditions, and terms of employment and has found no areas of concern which are suggestive of modern slavery or other exploitation.
+Thatchers Cider has reviewed its own internal business, working conditions, and terms of employment and has found no areas of concern which are suggestive of modern slavery or other exploitation.

-This statement was approved by the Boards of Directors of Thatchers Holdings Limited and Thatchers Cider Company Limited.
+This statement was approved by the Boards of Directors of Thatchers Holdings Limited, Thatchers Myrtle Farm Limited, and Thatchers Cider Company Limited.